NicolasFlamel1/MWC-Validation-Node/README.md

 	return EXIT_SUCCESS;
 }
 ```
 All node functions throw a runtime exception if they fail.
 All callback functions may be running in a separate thread so make sure any variables access in them are thread safe.
+Only one callback function will run at a time and access to the node within the callback functions is thread safe.
 Don't call a node's destructor, node.broadcastTransaction(), or node.broadcastBlock() inside the callback functions.

 The following flags can be defined before `#include "./mwc_validation_node.h"` to enable or change certain features:
 * `#define DISABLE_SIGNAL_HANDLER`: Don't use builtin signal handler for SIGINT that stops the node.